 The area’s Jewish residents supported the idea, and some of Rouse’s associates were Jewish, which helped to sell Columbia to the Jewish population.

 In 1967, Columbia sold its first home.
 It was around this point that Howard County’s Jewish residents really came together.

 Milton Kline and his wife, Judy, were one of the original 12 families who settled in the area.
 “We did not move out here to be pioneers, it was an economic decision,” he said of why his family made the move.
 He also noted that he doesn’t consider any of the original 12 families to be community leaders — just “distinguished people” who were attracted to the area.

 One story that was recounted by nearly everyone interviewed for the exhibit was that of the first high holiday services held in Columbia in 1969.
-The Reconstructionist student rabbi in charge of the services started playing a record from a band called the Electric Prunes at the otherwise traditional service.
+The Reconstructionist student rabbi in charge of the services played a recorded psychedelic rock version of the sacred Jewish prayer, Kol Nidre from a band called the Electric Prunes at the otherwise traditional service.

 Rabbi Martin Siegel was quoted by the exhibit as saying that “All the congregations [in Howard County] were founded by the Electric Prunes.”

-Other stories are also told by the exhibit, such as the lives of the first Jewish children to be born in the area.
+Other stories are also told by the exhibit, such as the lives of Jewish children growing up in the area.
 By 1986, 20 years after Columbia was founded, Howard County was claimed to have the “fastest-growing Jewish community in the nation.”

 “The most important thing is that we all stand on the shoulders of giants that have come before us,” said Joel Frankel, the Federation’s executive director, of the research done for the exhibit.
 “In order to move forward, we have to understand where we’ve been.”